-Conditional Contract Law & Legal Definition
+Conditional Contract Law and Legal Definition

 Conditional contract is an agreement that is enforceable only if another agreement is performed or if another specific condition is satisfied.
 A conditional contract is also termed as hypothetical contract.
 This is a contract which states that certain conditions should be satisfied before the parties become bound to carry out the terms of the contract.